-The SRA's response to the UK's changing legal world
+The SRA's Response to the UK's Rapidly Changing Legal World

-The SRA regulates entry into the solicitors' profession, through regulating education and ongoing training.
+The SRA regulates entry into the solicitors' profession, through monitoring education and ongoing training.
 The SRA has traditionally prescribed what is now described as the qualifying law degree (QLD) for undergraduate law students wishing to embark on the academic stage of their legal education.
 The QLD consists of the seven compulsory 'core' modules of the law degree, together with enough optional modules to make up the required credits to comply with the university's degree-awarding requirements.
+This is a very old model and was designed to educate potential practitioners 'for completeness' - a rules-based approach which was supposed to provide a well-rounded introduction to law, but with little emphasis on specialism or depth.